lucm9/votingapp/readme.md

 ```

-### edit the signup, signin, and vote files with the Database information
+### Edit the signup, signin, and vote files with the Database information
 ```sh
 sudo vi signup.php
 ```